carlablanco/dlp-to-data-catalog-asset/README.md

 To use the program on DataFlow the following steps are required.

-### Steps to run the solutions on Dataflow using the local shell:
+### Steps to run the solutions on Dataflow using the cloud shell:

 Upload the Datflow template and its dependencies on Cloud Shell editor.